Namavoor/.github/profile/README.md

  ### Project goal

-The primary goal is to deploy the product in off-grid homes in India and all around the globe.
+* The primary goal is to deploy the product in off-grid homes in India and all around the globe.
+* Develop the entire product with open source/unlimited free tools to keep the project truly open source.

 ### Project compliance